Ulm-IQO/qudi/README.md

 # qudi
 Qudi is a suite of tools for operating multi-instrument and multi-computer laboratory experiments.
-Originally built around a confocal fluorescence microscope experiments, it has grown to be a generally applicable framework for controlling experiments.
+Originally built around a confocal fluorescence microscope experiments, it has grown to be a generally applicaple framework for controlling experiments.

 ## Installation of new core
 First create a new environment with python 3.7 you want you core to live in and change into this environment.
 This can be done with the help of conda: